Current Offerings -- Fossils

 |

-#9296: Medium Size Trilobite Mostly Intact on Solid Matrix (Rock) Base Morocco Region - Ordovician Period Period: Ordovician Period (about 500 to 450 million years ago) Length: about 2 1/2 inches (head-to-tail) Condition: Intact, On solid matrix (rock) base BUY NOW $34.95 plus shipping
+#9296: Medium Size Trilobite Mostly Intact on Solid Matrix (Rock) Base Morocco Region - Ordovician Period Period: Ordovician Period (about 500 to 450 million years ago) Length: about 2 1/2 inches (head-to-tail) Condition: Intact, On solid matrix (rock) base SOLD $34.95 plus shipping

 |